jneuhaus/notes/Oracle/install-12c.md

 Notes on Oracle 12c Installation
 --------------------------------

 These are helper notes for migration from 11g to 12c **[see 11g notes][1]**.
-Much of the migration is scripted; however, since various systems (such as QA) have drifted over time, many steps are manual so that a sanity check often needs to be performed before continuing on to the next step.
+Much of the migration is scripted; however, since various systems (such as QA) have drifted over time, many steps are manual so that a sanity check can be performed before continuing on to the next step.

 [TOC]

 ## Stage Software assets for Oracle 12c Installation

-Make sure installer binaries are accessible from the 'oracle' account.
+Make sure the Oracle installer binaries are accessible from the 'oracle' account.
+It is a good idea to check the Oracle Support website to see if an PatchSet is available for 12c.
+If so, download and install from that.
 As well, we'll be using an Oracle 12c response file located in the 'centos-setup-pa' repository, so make sure that repo is current:

  1. Login as 'oracle' user
  2. git-pull-all